Skip to main content Skip to footer

 The foundation of any network diagram is a comprehensive work list.
 This step involves decomposing project scope into discrete, manageable activities.

-Engage subject matter experts to ensure no critical steps are missed, a missing activity in activity planning can derail schedules later.
-Check activity granularity to ensure consistent detail levels:
+Start by engaging subject matter experts to ensure no critical steps are missed.
+Missing an activity in activity planning can derail schedules later.
+Also check activity granularity to ensure consistent detail levels:

 • Too broad: “build house”.